Frequently Asked Questions

 The BrM software is licensed yearly.
 All AASHTOWare product prices are clearly defined and available for all in the yearly catalog that AASHTO publishes.
 Links to the AASHTO catalog and store can be found below.

-AASHTOWare Catalog
+AASHTOWare FY2026 Catalog

 AASHTOWare Store

-With a Super Site license the agency receives unlimited support hours, which can be used to answer questions, provide assistance when upgrading to a newer version of the software, and research/resolve bugs.
-All support is managed by Mayvue and is tracked using JIRA Service Desk.
-Service Desk is used to capture, track, prioritize, monitor, assign, and resolve product development issues and agency-reported issues with the software.
-Service Desk houses all of the reported issues or questions in one location, which can be accessed by any contractor team member as well as any user with an account.
+All support is managed by Mayvue and is tracked using JIRA Service Management.
+Jira Service Management is used to capture, track, prioritize, monitor, assign, and resolve product development issues and agency-reported issues with the software.
+Jira Service Management houses all of the reported issues or questions in one location, which can be accessed by any contractor team member as well as any user with an account.

-Yes.
-There are various options available to receive training and assistance in the setup and configuration of the BrM software.
-Refer to the AASHTOWare catalog for specific information.
-The AASHTOWare Bridge Task Force recognizes that agencies may struggle to dedicate the necessary resources and time to complete these important steps.
-This training program will help agencies drive their project selection workflow using their own data and improve the usefulness of the BrM software.
+A training program will help agencies drive their project selection workflow using their own data and improve the usefulness of the BrM software.
 This is not a pre-requisite to licensing the software, nor does it affect in any way the normal support, maintenance, and enhancement services provided under the AASHTO license agreement and normal fee structure.

 AASHTO is committed to ensuring its users have numerous resources available to support its BrM implementation.
 AASHTO offers various documentation and other resources to assist/help agencies including:

-• User Guide
+• User Manual

-• Installation Manual
+• Installation Guide

 • Technical Manual